LixieWulf/Allure/README.md

-# please insert some interesting text here
+# The Exotic Mod

 A rather unique HJSON mod created by BlueWolf.
 Features some things, some more things, and even things that explode in your face. (working on it)

 Holy crap it's even used as the modding wiki's example.

-Special thanks to Meep and others for handling the support for many things.
+Special thanks to Meep https://github.com/MEEPofFaith and others for handling the support for many things.

 ---